YuXiaolu801/matlab_edgedetection/README.md

   ### *sobel*

-    we have 2 selections:
+> we have 2 selections:

-    > 1. max   2.sum
+1. max   2.sum

   ### *kirsch*

-    > max
+>max